tunandras/webtrees-hungarian-improvements/README.md

 <h2>Top surnames module</h2>
 Fixes two issues:
 <ul>
-  <li>It defines the upper limit of surname occurences to get at least one row in result list because if administrator sets too high number in “Minimum number of occurrences” field (like I did), a short message “No data available in table” appears by webtrees_folder\packages\datatables-1.10.7\js\jquery.dataTables.min.js JavaScript file without the possibility of translating (and only if presentation style is table; all other styles results no message at all).</li>
+  <li>It defines the upper limit of surname occurrences to get at least one row in result list because if administrator sets too high number in “Minimum number of occurrences” field (like I did), a short message “No data available in table” appears by webtrees_folder\packages\datatables-1.10.7\js\jquery.dataTables.min.js JavaScript file without the possibility of translating (and only if presentation style is table; all other styles results no message at all).</li>
   <li>The “Minimum number of occurrences” input field from Control Panel’s Preferences page is copied here otherwise user (for instance a member, who has privileges to configure the module) doesn't understand why the number of names differs from the expected (input of add and remove surnames may also be copied to make this module independent from module statistics—anyway I detected some anomaly with them: the result is not the same in statistics and top surnames module).</li>
 </ul>
 <h2>Hungarian translation file</h2>